-10. (1) If an accident or incident involving a container results in death or injury to any person, danger to the health or safety of the public or damage to property or the environment, the Authority may direct an inquiry to be made into the accident or incident and may, subject to the regulations, authorise to conduct the inquiry any person or persons who in the Authority's opinion are qualified to be so authorised.
+9. (1) If an accident or incident involving a container results in death or injury to any person, danger to the health or safety of the public or damage to property or the environment, the Authority may direct an inquiry to be conducted into the accident or incident by any suitable person, authorised by the Authority.

-- (2) For an inquiry, the person or persons authorised by the Authority under subsection (1) have all the powers conferred upon a court of marine enquiry by subsections (1)(i) to (vi) and (4) of section 9 of the Merchant Shipping Act, 1951 (Act No. 57 of 1951), and subsections (2) and (3) of that section apply accordingly. - (3) As soon as possible after the conclusion of an inquiry, the person or persons authorised to conduct the inquiry must give a report with recommendations to the Authority, together with all the evidence and other material that was before the inquiry. - (4) The report must be published by the Authority within 60 days after its receipt by the Authority, unless the report contains a recommendation that publication be withheld in the public interest, in which case the Authority may withhold publication of the report in whole or in part as it thinks fit. - (5) However, if the concurrence of another person was obtained in relation to the choice of the person or persons to be authorised to conduct an inquiry, the report, or any portion thereof, may not be published unless that other person consents to publication. - (6) The Authority may supply copies of a published report in the manner and on the terms that it thinks proper.
+(2) The person authorised by the Authority under subsection (1) has all the powers conferred upon a court of marine enquiry by section 9(1) and (4) of the Merchant Shipping Act, 1951 (Act No. 57 of 1951), and subsections (2) and (3) of that section apply accordingly.

+(3) The person authorised to conduct an inquiry must, as soon as possible after 50 conclusion of that inquiry, submit a report with recommendations to the Authority, together with all the evidence and other material that was before the inquiry.

+(4) The Authority must publish the report within 60 days of receipt, unless the report contains a recommendation that a publication be withheld in the public interest, in which case the Authority may withhold publication of the report in whole or in part as it deems fit.

+(5) The Authority may supply copies of a published report in the manner and on the 5 terms that it deems proper.